Brentford v Swansea: How to watch the Championship on Boxing Day

 Brentford host Swansea in a televised Championship conflict on Boxing Day.

-HEARALPUBLICIST has rounded up all the things you could find out about find out how to watch the Brentford v Swansea recreation on TV and on-line.
+HEARALPUBLICIST has rounded up every thing it’s worthwhile to find out about the best way to watch the Brentford v Swansea recreation on TV and on-line.

-- Get a NOW TV Sky Sports activities Month Move simply £20 a month for two months – often £33.99
+- Get a NOW TV Sky Sports activities Month Cross simply £20 a month for two months – normally £33.99

 What time is Brentford v Swansea?